Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_013_scene_3_climactic_confrontation.md

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
-But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies."
+But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies.
+However, I see your point about the need for safeguards to protect those who might be left behind."

 ### Source Files
 - **Files to Analyze**: